PRZzz/malo-test/README.md

 We would recommend Rails as a tech stack to be inline with our own stack and knowledge
 ```

+## Starting The Application

+To run locally the application, follow these steps:

+* Install the ruby version specified in the `Gemfile`
+* Install dependencies: `bundle install`
+* Run the server: `rails server` (or `./bin/dev` if you want to also have live tailwindcss rebuild)

 ## Database Structure

 Database was created as simple as possible with only one table (`articles`) that stores everything needed to search for articles (as required in the [Problem Statement](#problem-statement)).